Kairos Palestine Christmas Alert 2018

 Thank you so much for standing in solidarity with the Palestinian people by joining Sabeel-Kairos.

-To become a member please complete Membership leaflet & form 2018 and return to email@example.com to join.
+To become a member please complete the Membership leaflet & form and return to firstname.lastname@example.org.

 Please see our existing Sabeel-Kairos Communities for an active group in your area that you can join.